 Related Article: Mirror, Mirror on the Wall, Make my Room Seem Largest of All

 Near the Stairs

-For those homes that have the stairway front and center when you first walk in, setting something up in that awkward little space underneath the stairs could make more sense than placing it on one of the walls beside the front door.
-Here are a couple gorgeous examples from My Domaine and The Yellow Cape Cod.
+For homes with the stairway front and center, when you first walk in, setting something up in that awkward little space underneath the stairs could make more sense than placing it on one of the walls beside the front door.
+Here are a couple of gorgeous examples from My Domaine and The Yellow Cape Cod.

 No windows nearby?
 No problem!
 Mirrors come in all sorts of great designs that make them actually look like real windows.
 Check out this set of three mirrors from Flickr user Shizzi to see just how easy it is to mistake them for windows.

 To really step up the elegance of your entryway, try something like this breathtaking Grand Chateau Window Mirror that was featured on How to Decorate.
 Love those sconces too!

 This mirror below has the shape of a fancy window but is all glass allowing for a bit of decor and shape while still keeping it a full functioning mirror.

 Whatever your style may be, there’s definitely a mirror to fit it.
 Check out this wild entryway design from 11 Magnolia Lane that pairs black and gold together, or this other chic design from Tidbits and Twine, all in black and white.

 If you have a bold piece of furniture, tone down your mirror and go with something simple and sleek.